US-EPA-CAMD/easey-streaming-services/README.md

 Streaming services for large datasets of Facility, Account, Compliance, & Emissions data.

-## Important Notice
+## Important: Read-Only Repository

-**This service is configured to use a read replica database connection by default.** All database traffic is routed to the read replica whenever possible to optimize performance for data streaming operations.
+This API uses database read replicas and is configured as a **read-only repository**.
+The read replica is used whenever possible for SELECT operations to optimize performance and reduce load on the primary database server.

-If database-modifying endpoints are added to this service in the future, developers must ensure that those operations explicitly use the primary database connection instead of the replica.
-The current configuration automatically routes all queries to the read replica unless specifically overridden.
+**Note for Future Development:** When database-modifying endpoints (CREATE, UPDATE, DELETE operations) are added to this API, TypeORM automatically routes these operations to the primary database server.
+However, if a SELECT operation needs to retrieve data that was just modified, that SELECT operation should be manually pointed to the primary server to avoid retrieving stale data due to replication lag.

 ## Getting Started